 Many travelers ask, “Is Jordan expensive?”
-Absolutely.
+The answer: Absolutely.
 Jordan’s prices for basic services are comparable to or higher than those you’ll see in western Europe despite the fact that Jordan’s tourism scene isn’t nearly as developed or “comfy”, especially for backpackers.

 Keep in mind that the majority of your expenses traveling and exploring will be for fees, for visas (see below), or entrance to sites.
-For traveling Petra alone, the cost of entry is 50JD ($71 USD) for a single day entry (See more info in “How to Travel to Petra Independently”).
+For traveling Petra alone, the cost of entry is 50JD ($71 USD) for a single day entry (See more info on “How to Travel to Petra Independently”).

 In the deserts of Wadi Rum, accommodation can be fairly cheap (10 JOD / $15 USD) but meals will run 10 JOD ($15 USD) per meal, in addition to tours.
 Being in the desert, there aren’t any budget alternatives for the experience.
-(See more info in “How to Wadi Rum and the Bedouin Camps of Jordan”)
+(See more info on “How to Wadi Rum and the Bedouin Camps of Jordan”)

 So, is Jordan expensive?
 If you see the major sights, such as Petra and Wadi Rum, the experience will absolutely be expensive…and you shouldn’t leave without seeing those two sights, so plan on paying.
 Plan on a budget between $75 and $100 per day at least to be on the safe side.
 If you are running on a tight budget be sure to calculate your expenses in advance, including accommodation, food, transportation, entrance fees, visa, and incidentals as your budget will disappear very quickly.